On the Computational Complexity of Private High-dimensional Model Selection: Abstract

 \section{Abstract}

-\sapta{something} We consider the problem of model selection in a high-dimensional sparse linear regression model under privacy constraints.
-We propose a differentially private best subset selection method with strong utility properties by adopting the well-known exponential mechanism for selecting the best model.
-We propose an efficient Metropolis-Hastings algorithm and establish that it enjoys polynomial mixing time to its stationary distribution.
-Furthermore, we also establish approximate differential privacy for the final estimates of the Metropolis-Hastings random walk using its mixing property.
-Finally, we perform some illustrative experiments that show the strong utility of our algorithm.
+We consider the problem of model selection in a high-dimensional sparse linear regression model under privacy constraints.
+We propose a differentially private (DP) best subset selection method with strong statistical utility properties by adopting the well-known exponential mechanism for selecting the best model.
+To achieve computational expediency, we propose an efficient Metropolis-Hastings algorithm and under certain regularity conditions, we establish that it enjoys polynomial mixing time to its stationary distribution.
+As a result, we also establish both approximate differential privacy and statistical utility for the estimates of the mixed Metropolis-Hastings chain.
+Finally, we perform some illustrative experiments on simulated data showing that our algorithm can quickly identify active features under reasonable privacy budget constraints.

 \keywords{ Best Subset Selection; Differential Privacy; Exponential Mechanism; Metropolis-Hastings Model Consistency; Variable Selection.}